Mesima, Black Hoof, Son-Gen mushrooms (scientific name Phellinus Linteus) are a type of fungi belonging to…

-The Black truffle, unlike many other species of mushroom, is completely subterranean which means that it naturally grows underneath the earth’s surface.
-Black truffles are known scientifically as Tuber melanosporum.
+The Black truffle (scientific name Tuber melanosporum), unlike many other species of mushroom, is completely subterranean which means that it naturally grows underneath the earth’s surface.
+This makes it similar to the Poria mushroom described elsewhere.

 They are perhaps the most highly valued mushroom by chefs and gourmets; according to French texts circa the 1700s, the French gastronome Jean Anthelme Brillat-Savarin was the first culinary expert to call truffles as “the diamond of the kitchen”.
 Today, they are a popular delicacy in French, Spanish, Italian, Croatian, and Middle Eastern cuisine.

 Because of their scarcity, they are one of the most highly-priced mushrooms species in the world and can cost between $1000 and $2000 per pound depending on the season.
-Hence they are often found in expensive gourmet restaurants.
+They rival mushrooms such as Matsutake in price, hence they are often found in expensive gourmet restaurants.

 Where To Find Black Truffle Mushrooms